 My own experience of being a supervisee includes participation in individual supervision, group supervision and reciprocal one-to-one peer supervision.

-Please feel free to contact me on 07792 110812 with any questions about my supervision practice or to discuss the possibility of our working together ...or email me if you prefer.
+Please feel free to contact me on 07792 110812 with any questions about my supervision practice or to discuss the possibility of our working together - or email me via the Counselling Directory online enquiry form.

 Thank you for your interest.